YouYueHuang/test_on_AWS_EC2/P3-Behavioral-Cloning/README.md

 1. The data can be collected by driving it in both counter-clockwise and clockwise direction, or the model will perform not well in either direction.

 2. The model need to weave back to the road center if it is away from the road.
 Without augmentation, the car wobbles noticeably but stays on the road.

+3. Nvidia model used YUV color space, and there are also other color space which could recognize the boudary of road and not-road part
+(1) Y in YUV
+(2) L in LAB
+(3) LS in HLS
+(4) L in LUV
+(5) SV in HSV
+(6) RGB

 ### Conclusion